 ANSWER by patrick mannion , September 08, 2011

 We see lots of problems with the canisters and valves,Toyota used to sell the valves mounted on the canister separately but replacing the canister and valves complete assembly cures the problem if the codes stored pertain to the canister and valves.
 The hose up at the air filter gets knocked off during air filter replacement but I am sure that got checked, the two electric solenoid valves in the engine compartment also fail intermittently but again I am sure that was checked.
 Canister replacement is quite simple Under the car at rear above rear sub frame.

-Repair open, or short, or resistance problem in power circuit
+Replace Vent valve Repair open, short, or resistance problem in control circuit Repair open, or short, or resistance problem in power circuit Replace PCM